drailanjohngss/ExplorePinas/src/mkdocs/docs/index.md

 1.  <b>Travel Booking</b> - Travelers are be able to book online.
 They are also provided with various transaction methods depending on the travel operators' choice.

-2.  <b>Discounted Travel Tours and Packages </b> - ExplorePinas aims to deliver discounted prices in terms of booking costs compared to other travel booking agencies or services.
-ExplorePinas also aims to find the lowest deals of local tours in the Philippines.
+2.  <b>Discounted Travel Tours and Packages </b> - ExplorePinas aims to deliver the lowest prices/discounted prices of booking costs compared to other travel booking agencies or services.

 3.  <b>Point System Algorithm </b> - Travelers can gain points by doing tasks such as giving recommendations, sharing to social media sites, and by reviewing a tour they've been to.
-The points they earned from ExplorePinas could be used by exchanging it for rewards.
+The points they earned from ExplorePinas could be used be exchanged for rewards.

-4.  <b>Comprehensive Travel Guide </b> - Explore Pinas aims to deliver a Comprehensive travel guide for each provinces in The Philippines, by having this, traveler both local and foreign could easily begin their travel hassle free and exciting.Explore pinas would create a guide directly coming from its travel operator partners, to promote Tours.
+4.  <b>Comprehensive Travel Guide </b> - Explore Pinas aims to deliver a Comprehensive travel guide for each provinces in The Philippines, by having this, traveler both local and foreign could easily begin their travel, hassle free and exciting.
+ExplorePinas creates a travel guide directly coming from its travel operator partners, to promote Tours.

 ### _Operator Side_